-- Delete old email accounts and archive key items instead. - Only back up what you need and turn off file syncing for unused devices. - Lean into written social media posts instead of videos or photos. - □ Talk by phone instead of video conference. - □ Consider using at-home gaming systems over online streaming gaming. - □ Try a smartphone app for managing and reducing stored photos, videos, and documents.
+- Delete old email accounts and archive key items instead. - Only back up what you need and turn off file syncing for unused devices. - □ Create written social media posts instead of videos or photos. - □ Talk by phone instead of video conference. - □ Consider using at-home gaming systems instead of online streaming gaming. - □ Try a smartphone app for managing and reducing stored photos, videos, and documents.

-Digital Climate Action Checklist (con't)
+Digital Sustainability Checklist (con't)

-Use GenAl Efficiently
+Use AI Efficiently

-There are many ways you can use GenAI with less impact.
+There are many ways you can use chatbots and generative AI services with less impact.
 Here are recommendations:

-- Don't ask chatbots to generate images or videos because the power demand is exponentially higher than text exchanges-search for images elsewhere. - □ Take a Prompt Engineering class on how to structure and word chatbot queries that get the information you want in a single shot. - Be thoughtful about why and how often you use chatbots. - □ Save the outputs and responses from chatbot exchanges so you don't have to repeat a query. - □ Take advantage of offline features as more of them become available.
+- Don't ask chatbots to generate images or videos because the power demand is exponentially higher than text exchanges-search for images elsewhere. - □ Take a Prompt Engineering class on how to structure and word Al/chatbot queries that get the information you want in a single shot. - Be thoughtful about why and how often you use chatbots and AI services. - □ Save the outputs and responses from chatbot/AI queries so you don't have to repeat a query. - □ Take advantage of offline features as more of them become available.

-Choose GenAI Chatbots Carefully
+Choose AI Chatbots Carefully

-The well-known GenAI chatbots like Chat-GPT, Gemini, and Copilot are monumental software behemoths that expend large swathes of data center capacity and power.
+The well-known AI chatbots like Chat-GPT, Gemini, and Copilot are monumental software behemoths that expend large swathes of data center capacity and power.
 Here are recommendations for selecting AI tools with better sustainability:

-- □ Use tools tailored for your job, such as editing, research, etc., instead of a large general-purpose chatbot. - □ Use the emerging GenAI chatbots with far smaller models, such as DeepSeek. - □ If you prefer an open-source and highly private chatbot, consider HuggingChat, but choose a small model from its options. - □ If you are technical, consider downloading a GenAI model that can run on your home computer to reduce power and water consumption as well as data transmission impacts.
+- □ Use tools tailored for your job, such as editing, research, etc., instead of a large general-purpose chatbot. - □ As "green" AI chatbots become more common, investigate them.
+Ones to consider could be EcosiaChat (Germany) or ViroGPT (US), which claim to offset emissions by funding carbon reduction projects. - If you or someone you know is building an AI application, consult the AI Energy Score Leaderboard to find the most power-efficient model for your needs.
+There is a 61,848x difference in power efficiency between the highest and the lowest models. - □ If you are technical, consider downloading a GenAI model that can run on your home computer to reduce power and water consumption as well as data transmission impacts.
+They are becoming available.

-Digital Climate Action Checklist (con't)
+Digital Sustainability Checklist (con't)